Life Lines

 Step 3 (Medication not working)

-Be prepared for the child to go unconscious and stops breathing.
+Be prepared for the child to go unconscious and stop breathing.

 Step 4 (Medication works)